 Description:

-These battalions are trained and battle-hardened in all facets of warfare.
-In times of conflict, Harbinger battalions are sent with the singular purpose of eliminating dissension by any means necessary.
+The Combat Division is trained and battle-hardened in all facets of warfare.
+In times of conflict, this Division's units are sent with the singular purpose of eliminating dissension by any means necessary.
 First and foremost, they are designed to lead the Order in aggressive combat, utilizing the organization's most destructive assets.
 This requires all units to be highly trained and highly motivated, setting a unique standard among contemporary militaries.
-Everything from direct naval action, orbital bombardments, to precision ground assaults, makes the Harbinger battalions near peer to other special operations.
+Everything from direct naval action, orbital bombardments, to precision ground assaults, makes the Combat Division near peer to other special operations.

-Harbinger battalions are also the military’s greatest protectors, defending TGO regions, cities, outposts, space stations and even other battalions.
+Combat Division units also acts as the military’s greatest protectors, defending TGO regions, cities, outposts, and space stations.
 In times of peace, they are used to patrol established territory and disseminate order, dissolving antipathy with their zealous attitude before it can begin.

-Every battalion type has soldiers to address the ever-looming threat of combat.
-However, Harbinger battalions are built to embark on entire campaigns, as instruments of war in the name of The Galactic Order, with an unwavering duty to eliminate threats through combat.
+Every Division has soldiers to address the ever-looming threat of combat.
+However, the Combat Division is built to embark on entire campaigns, as instruments of war in the name of The Galactic Order, with an unwavering duty to eliminate threats.

 Gameplay: